MateuszKalwinski/logid/README.md

 ```sh
 git clone https://github.com/PixlOne/logiops.git
 ```
-Copy and Paste the following commands in terminal
+Copy and Paste the following commands in terminal.
+If you have problems with the commands below try with sudo

 ```sh
 cd logiops